PhluantMobile/dojo_js/README.md

 ### Standard AJAX Requests

 This function allows for AJAX requests.
 Both GET and POST requests are supported.
 Using Yahoo Query Language (YQL) is also supported for enhanced CORS capabilities.
-If the expected return data is in JSON format, instructions can be passed to convert the data into a JavaScript object.
+If the expected return data is in 100% JSON or XML format, instructions can be passed to convert the data into a JavaScript object.
 Using a callback function is optional, but will be necessary to use the response data.
 Unless explicitly specified in a campaign contract, Phluant is not responsible for ensuring cross-domain access or any other accessibility issue concerning a non-Phluant AJAX source.
 YQL may not resolve all cross-domain access issues.

 Required specs: